kekeCPP/TexLinter/README.md

-<h1>How to build the image, run the container and use the program.</h1>
+# How to build the image, run the container and use the program.

-<h2>Install and start the program</h2>
+## Install and start the program

+1 Download the files from this repom navigate to the folder with the docker file and build the container by running the command

+    docker compose build zebralint

-<p>1.
-Make sure you have docker installed.
-Download the files from this repo and change the local directory in the docker-compose.yml to a local directory on your computer which has the .tex files you want to format.
-Now navigate to the folder from a terminal and run the command: "docker compose run --rm app"</p>
+2 Change the path-to-local-folder in the docker-compose.yml to a local directory on your computer which has the .tex files you wish to format

-<h2>Use the program</h2>
+This is where you should edit:

+    volumes: [path-to-local-folder:/home/app/tex]

+3 To start the container run the command

+    docker compose run --rm zebralint

+## Use the program
-<p>3.
-If you wish to format a file and save it as a new file make sure you are in the /app directory and run the command:
+While inside the container you can format files and save them as new files by using the command

-"python main.py ./tex/[file to be formatted] -n ./tex/[new file]"
+    python zebralint.py ./tex/<file-to-be-formatted> -n ./tex/<new-file>

-If you wish to format a file and override the old file make sure you are in the /app directory and run the command:
+You can also format the file and override the old file by using the command

-"python main.py ./tex/[file to be formatted]"</p>
+    python zebralint.py ./tex/<file-to-be-formatted>